Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/The operating system and its main tasks.md

 		- OS-es appeared
 	- types of kernel
 		- monolithic
-			- This is a type of operating system architecture in which the entire operating system works in the kernel space.
+			- This is a type of operating system architecture in which the entire operating system works in the kernel space
+		- exokernel
+			- that exposes low-level hardware resources to application programs, allowing them to directly manage and control hardware resources.
-		- microkernels
+		- nanokernel (microkernel)
 			-  is the near-minimum amount of software that can provide the mechanisms needed to implement an operating system
+			- It is designed to be minimalistic and provides only the essential functions and services necessary for the system to run
 		- hybrid/modified microkernels
 			- an operating system kernel architecture that attempts to combine aspects and benefits of microkernel and monolithic kernel
-		- exokernel
-			- is designed to separate resource protection from management to facilitate application-specific customization
-			- seeks to provide application-level management of hardware resources
-			- are typically small in size because of their limited operability
-		- nanokernel
-			- is a small kernel that offers hardware abstraction, but without system services

 	- tasks
 		- peripheral management
 		- memory access providing